KC-7/life-hacks-v2/README.md

 - Provides a sign up form with as little clicks as possible for the user to direct to and complete.
 - Shows examples of Life Hacks with images.
 - Provides rational for why you should sign up in easy to follow text format.
-- Provides details of what you will get when you become a member by signing up to become a member.
+- Provides details of what you will get when you sign up to become a member and videos to promote same.
-- Provides links to navigate to the websites social channels and app download links.
+- Provides links to navigate to Life Hax's social channels and app download links.
-- Website should work on a large range of devices with different screen dimensions, the site should respond appropriately to each.
+- Website works on a large range of devices with different screen dimensions, the site responds appropriately to each size.

 ## Features